 Branson offers a lengthy list of museums for families to enjoy.
-Whether you journey aboard the Titanic, chase your favorite stars at the Hollywood Wax Museum, witness the wacky at Ripley’s Believe It or Not Odditorium or find something unique at the World’s Largest Toy Museum, you won’t have to look hard to find something to match your family’s interests.
+Whether you journey aboard the Titanic, catch your favorite stars at the Hollywood Wax Museum or find something unique at the World’s Largest Toy Museum, you won’t have to look hard to find something to match your family’s interests.

 Take a trip down memory lane at Dick’s Old Time 5 and 10

 Open since 1961, this authentic dime store is filled with quirky treasures, vintage toys and one-of-kind gifts.
 And bonus: It’s located in historic downtown Branson where you can enjoy a variety of restaurants, retails shops and entertainment including a water fountain show at Branson Landing.

 Tour the Deep at the Aquarium at the Boardwalk

 As one of the newest attractions in Branson, the Aquarium at the Boardwalk takes you on a journey of the oceans of the world.
 You certainly can’t miss the massive octopus sculpture atop the museum that is modeled after a giant Pacific octopus.
 Then, inside, there is a jellyfish infinity room, a huge coral reef teeming with tropical fish, a climbable kelp forest and touchable pools, plus a Submarine Adventure, which is a 5D submarine ride to the bottom of the ocean.